jessehorne/loer/Overview.md

 Getting water from regolith introduces some interesting issues...

 Liquid water doesn't persist on the Moon's surface.
 The lower the atmospheric pressure, the lower the boiling point of water.
-So water on the surface would immediately start to boil and would turn to vapor.
-That vapor would then be bombarded with radiation from the sun, causing the Hydrogen and Oxygen molecules to split and lost to space.
-So sifting the regolith and shaking it around like a miner would pan for gold, wouldn't work.
+Water on the surface would immediately start to boil and would turn to vapor.
+That vapor would then be bombarded with radiation from the sun, causing the Hydrogen and Oxygen molecules to split and be lost to space.
+So sifting the regolith in an open vacuum and shaking it around like a miner would pan for gold, wouldn't work.

-more coming soon...

 Further Reading:
 1. [Engineering](./Engineering.md) > [Extracting Water from Lunar Regolith](./engineering/water-from-regolith.md)